netdata/netdata/backends/opentsdb/README.md

 # OpenTSDB with HTTP

-Since the version 1.16 the Netdata has the feature to communicate with OpenTSDB using HTTP API, to enable this channel it is necessary to set the following options in your netdata.conf
+Since version 1.16 the Netdata has the feature to communicate with OpenTSDB using HTTP API, to enable this channel it is necessary to set the following options in your netdata.conf

 ```